 Adding a Data Source View with Nested Tables (Intermediate Data Mining Tutorial)

-To create the mining model that will be used for market basket analysis, you must create a new data source view.
+To create the mining model for market basket analysis, you must create a data source view.
 This data source view will also be used for the sequence clustering scenario.

-First, you define the relationship between the case table and the nested table.
+You specify the many-to-one relationship between the case and nested table.

 To add a data source view

-In Solution Explorer, right-click Data Source Views, and select New Data Source View.
+In Solution Explorer, right-click Data Source Views, and then select New Data Source View.

 The Data Source View Wizard opens.